zivadinac/TreeHMM-local/README.md

 The C++ code and Matlab mex bindings are from Adrianna Loback's repo [https://github.com/adriannaloback/TreeHMM-local](https://github.com/adriannaloback/TreeHMM-local), which is the code for the paper:
 Prentice, Jason S., Olivier Marre, Mark L. Ioffe, Adrianna R. Loback, Gašper Tkačik, and Michael J. Berry II.
 2016.
 “Error-Robust Modes of the Retinal Population Code.”
 PLOS Computational Biology 12 (11): e1005148. [https://doi.org/10.1371/journal.pcbi.1005148](https://doi.org/10.1371/journal.pcbi.1005148).

+Compared to the original bindings, I've made some changes:
+1. Wrote python bindings to both HMM and EMBasins i.e. with and without temporal correlations (no re-compiling C++ code).
+  Note also the typedef `<TreeBasin/IndependentBasin> BasinType` directive in `EMBasins.cpp` for turning spatial correlations on and off (need to recompile C++ code).
+  See below.
+2. Modfied Matlab bindings to call HMM or TreeBasins by switching the `#define matlabHMM` directive in `EMBasins.cpp` (need to recompile C++ code).
+  See below.
+3. Return a few more outputs like test-log-likelihood etc. via the bindings.
+4. Avoid nan / inf -s in computing log likelihood, by checking for small numbers and replacing them by `double min = std::numeric_limits<double>::min();`
+5. Added comments to clarify the code / issues

 -------------

 # Python bindings added